About Us Contact Shop

 PHOTO: KATIE MANSFIELD/DUPE

-54. Write a short story together, one sentence at a time.
 Go around in a circle and each time it comes to a person, they write down the next sentence of the story.
 It always becomes unhinged and funny.
+Also, because they’re written down, you can keep the stories as a nice memory.

-55. Do a baking session together.
 Each of you has your own recipe and you get to enjoy a little bit of everything at the end together.
-Just don’t forget the coffee.
+Just don’t forget the coffee or tea.

-56. Invite friends over for afternoon tea.
 It’s a cute, chill way to spend a few hours, you can take a bunch of pictures, you get to enjoy some tasty sweets and teas, and it makes for some fun memories.
+Also, it’s even better if you all dress up; it really makes it feel like an occasion.

-57. Paint candles together.
-Grab some tea lights with different colors, light them so the colorful wax melts, and then use some paint brushes to dip into the wax and paint taller bigger white candles.
+Grab some tea lights with different colors, light them so the colorful wax melts, and then use some paint brushes to dip into the wax and paint taller, bigger white candles.

-58. Choose your craft night.
 Have a few different craft ideas available at your place.
 So think gem art, shell candles, canvas wall art, air dry clay trinket trays, painting, and anything else you can think of.
+Then turn on a playlist, have food and drinks ready, and enjoy getting creative while you talk.

 Grace Moser is the author and founder of Chasing Foxes, where she writes articles to help women create a life they love in big and small ways.
 She's been a full-time traveler since 2016 and loves sharing her experiences and exploring the world with her husband, Silas.
 Her lifestyle and travel advice can also be seen on sites such as Business Insider, Glamour, Newsweek, Huffpost, & Apartment Therapy.